rigtorp/MPMCQueue/README.md

 ## Testing

-Testing lock-free algorithms is hard.
-I'm using two approaches to test the implementation:
+Testing concurrency algorithms is hard.
+I'm using two approaches to test the
+implementation:

 - A single threaded test that the functionality works as intended, including that the element constructor and destructor is invoked